How Much is My Standing Timber’s Worth?

 1. Engage a Forestry Consultant

-Steps to Engage a Forestry Consultant
+Steps to Engage a Forestry Consultant:

 • Research local consultants with a strong reputation.

-• Review their qualifications, including certifications and experience.
+• Review qualifications, including certifications and experience.

 Two forestry consultants measuring a large tree trunk, discussing timber value assessment.